mrakgr/The-Spiral-Language/readme.md

 struct (1, 1, 1)
 ```

 If I ran it only once, I'd get `struct (1, 1)`.
-So the type of its input argument should be an union of `i32`, `i32 * i32` and `i32 * i32 * i32`.
+So the type of its input argument should be a union of `i32`, `i32 * i32` and `i32 * i32 * i32`.
 In order to infer the type of this what is necessary is to keep running the function until its type stabilizes.
 For this purpose, the old Spiral had particularly flexible union types that could be built up during partial evaluation instead of just specified at the top level like in v2.

 This is not an academic exercise either, I had to use this technique to infer the types of the internal state of an RNN used as the model for a poker agent otherwise I would not be able to store it.
 It is fairly remarkable how far it is possible to get without any type annotations in a static language, Spiral v0.09 is definitely a record setter in that regard.

 Today, I consider these techniques better off sealed.
 They are an anti-pattern.
 If bottom-up type inference sounds difficult, don't worry because it in fact is.
 The top-down is here for a reason in v2.

-Besides taking a lot programming effort to be used, I suspect it was one of the reasons why towards the end the compile times were so poor on that agent.
+Besides requiring a lot of programming effort to be used, I suspect it was one of the reasons why towards the end the compile times were so poor on that agent.

 To demonstrate why consider the previous example again.